 The Inquiry will be wide-ranging with a focus on the administration of justice.
 The Tribunal has structured the Inquiry into three parts:

-Whakatika ki Runga – a mini-inquiry that was held in 2022 about the funding of claimant participation in Waitangi Tribunal processes, including legal aid.
+• Whakatika ki Runga – a mini-inquiry that was held in 2022 about the funding of claimant participation in Waitangi Tribunal processes, including legal aid.

-Te Tūāpapa o te Tika – a process involving people appointed as Pou Tikanga, or authorities on tikanga, with events taking place at four different locations in May and June 2023.
-The Tribunal’s intention is that insights gained about the tikanga of justice that need to guide the Inquiry process, will be applied in later stages of the Inquiry.
+• Te Tūāpapa o te Tika – a process involving people appointed as Pou Tikanga, or authorities on tikanga, with wānanga held at four marae in May and June 2023.
+The Tribunal’s intention is that insights gained from this stage about the tikanga of justice that are needed to guide the Inquiry process, will be applied in later stages of the Inquiry.

-Te Tāhū o te Tika – this stage will cover the balance of the Inquiry.
+• Te Tāhū o te Tika – this stage will cover the balance of the Inquiry.
 The Tribunal proposes to look initially at criminal justice, turning first to police, then criminal courts, followed by prisons, including remand and non-custodial sentences.
 After examining criminal justice, the Tribunal will then turn to civil justice, including civil litigation and civil legal aid, followed by the Family Court, Environment Court and Māori Land Court.

 The chairperson of the Waitangi Tribunal, Chief Māori Land Court Judge Wilson Isaac, has appointed Judge Carrie Wainwright as the Inquiry’s Presiding Officer and has appointed Dr Ruakere Hond, Dr Paul Hamer and Dr Hana O’Regan to the panel to hear the claims.
 The Waitangi Tribunal is independent of the Ministry of Justice.